The 40 Best Book Series to Have on Your Bookshelf in 2023

 Books: The Hidden Oracle, Dark Prophecy, The Burning Maze, Tyrant’s Tomb, The Tower of Nero

 If you’re a fan of Percy Jackson, then try The Trials of Apollo, also by Rick Riordan, who writes some of the best book series for kids who love Greek myths and adventure.
 The series follows the queer, teenaged god Apollo, who’s been tossed into New York City by his angry dad, Zeus.
 Published in 2016, it continues Riordan’s signature humorous style and vibrant world-building as Apollo becomes human and makes his way to Camp Half-Blood, run by demigods.
+If you enjoyed this book, then you must check out our collection of Greek mythology books.

 33. Dollanganger by V.C.
 Andrews